I haven’t Met My Expectations in Medical SchoolDr. Gaby – Nigerian Doctor in Esuth Parklane

-The System of Medical Practice in Nigeria tend to suppress the younger doctors, instead of encouraging them.
+The System of Medical Practice in Nigeria tends to suppress the younger doctors, instead of encouraging them.
 So making most young doctors leave here (the country).
 They kill your dream and passion for the job.

 What was Your Greatest Mistake as a Medical Student or Yong Doctor Which may have affected your career path?

 I can’t really say, but I changed my path (from being a surgeon to a physician), after seeing how much the surgeons are being stressed.
 (Little manpower with much stress).
-After asking so many questions and found out that most surgeons don’t have time for their family.
+After asking so many questions and found out that most surgeons don’t have time for their families.

 What Could You Have Done Better as a Medical Student or Young Doctor?